OUR CUSTOMERS: Travel Patterns

 - There are about 2.7 miles of designated water landing area at the two seaplane bases in Massachusetts.

-- Collectively, Massachusetts airports have 12 Air Traffic Control Towers, 11 Instrument Landing Systems, and 44 GPS non-precision approaches to assist pilots, especially in inclement weather or limited visibility conditions.
+- Collectively, Massachusetts airports have 12 Air Traffic Control Towers, 21 Instrument Landing Systems, and 59 GPS non-precision approaches - including 33 "LPV" (higher precision) approaches - to assist pilots, especially in inclement weather or limited visibility conditions.

-- Based on 2012 rankings, Logan International Airport is the 20th-busiest airport in North America in terms of passenger volume and 20th in terms of aircraft movements.
-In 2012, Logan served over 29.3 million arriving and departing passengers and nearly 355,000 total flight operations (landings and take-offs).
+- Based on 2013 rankings, Logan International Airport is the 19th-busiest airport in North America in terms of passenger volume and 19th in terms of aircraft movements.
+In 2013, Logan served over 30.2 million arriving and departing passengers and nearly 361,000 total flight operations (landings and take-offs).